RachelAbaniwo/raindrops/README.md

 Clone or download from the Clone/Download
 If the clone option is selected, in the directory of choice, paste the url given just beside the clone/download button.

-If download option is selected, the raindrops zip folder is downloaded to the local system.
+If Download option is selected, the raindrops zip folder is downloaded to the local system.

 ## 2 Running the Tests